-NCCR 2020 is supported by the Institute for Clinical Research (ICR), a Ministry of Health research institute.
+NCCR 2020 is spearheaded by the Institute for Clinical Research (ICR).
+ICR is one of the six research institutes under the National Institutes of Health (NIH), Ministry of Health Malaysia.

 The Ministry of Health (MOH) is serious about putting Malaysia on the clinical research map with a multipronged approach to aggressively promote the country as a regional clinical trials hub.
 The MOH, through its Institute for Clinical Research (ICR) supports the National Conference on Clinical Research as it is a forum that brings together clinical investigators, industry professionals, regulatory agencies and policy makers to address the need for knowledgeable and skilled professionals to achieve this aim.
 The conference and training workshops will fulfil a growing need for human capital equipped with the necessary knowledge and skills that will give Malaysia that competitive edge.